 At present the most important activities of the association are:

-- The organisation of the annual Media & Learning Conference which is run each year in collaboration with partners who have included in the past the Flemish Ministry of Education and Training and KU Leuven.
+- Media & Learning Annual Conference which is run each year in collaboration with partners who have included in the past the Flemish Ministry of Education and Training and KU Leuven.
 These conferences attract on average 300 participants mostly from Europe.

-- The organisation of the annual MEDEA Awards, which recognises excellence in the use of media to support learning
+- Annual MEDEA Awards, which recognises excellence in the use of media to support learning aimed at all producers of educational media.

 The main governing body of the Media & Learning Association is the Management Board which meets on a monthly basis and which is responsible for all major decisions including the approval of new members.
 This board is elected on an annual basis at the Association’s AGM.
 Day-to-day management of the association is the responsibility of Sally Reynolds, the Association’s Chief Operating Officer.

-The work of the association is organised through Special Interest Groups (SIGs).
-These are standing committees that include different members of the association and which both direct and provide input and support the work of the association in different areas.
+The work of the association is organised through Special Interest Groups (SIGs) that include different members of the association and which both direct and provide input and support the work of the association in different areas.
 Read more about the SIGs here.

 The association is represented in several European-wide initiatives and expert communities such as EDMO , EMIL – the Media and Information Literacy Taskforce of EPRA, the European Commission expert group to tackle disinformation and promote digital literacy through education and training and the Media Literacy Experts Group of the European Commission.